hayeah/metacircus/writings/_posts/2011-08-24-travelling-is-slow-suicide.markdown

 suicide.
 The changes in the environment slowly saturate me, and replace my original self bit by bit.

-I was baffled why people won't do anything to change their lives if they don't like it.
-Why won't they quit their jobs?
+I was baffled by why people wouldn't do anything to change their lives if they didn't like it.
+Why wouldn't they quit their jobs?
 They have the money, what are they afraid of?
 A friend asked me if I thought of that people may not want to travel like me.
 Which struck me as true.